epfl-cs358/2025sp-beetlebot/README.md

 The final weight of the hexapod is ___ g with an approximate size of 11 * 8.5 * 8 cm³ without the legs and 11 * 35 * 15 cm³ with the legs spread apart for the width of 35 cm and with the legs at their lowest for the height of 15cm.

-Add potentially BoM and schematics and wiring

 ## Software Specifications
 The robot is capable of rotational, directional movements as well as standing / sitting (pose transitions).
 The implementation of those gait patterns works alongside real-time feedback from 3 VL53L1X sensors.
 The robot is controlled remotely through a webserial, or through input on a terminal (serial monitor) when plugged-in.
 The webpage accepts directional commands (North, East...) with additional curve orientations (North east, North West).
 The user can choose to toggle, on the webpage, between translational or rotational movement, and can also choose to toggle on sensor detection.
 If the sensor detection is on, the cycle of movement will stop if an object is in front, or on the sides, at a given distance.
 Each of our gaits are pre-defined.
 Real-time interpolation of those pre-defined angles is computed so that each leg moves smoothly, ie a leg contains three servos, and synchronizes with the whole 18 servos.
 @Jonas
-everything about the web serial and sensor handling
+everything about the web serial and sensor handling, what you did and why u did

 ## Challenges